gitamgadtaula/psql-orm-nodejs/README.md

 yarn start
 ```

-visit `localhost:5000` to run the mapper which populates the `User' table
+visit `localhost:5000` to run the mapper which populates the `User` table

-visit `localhost:5000/project` to run the mapper which populates the `Project' table
+visit `localhost:5000/project` to run the mapper which populates the `Project` table